 Executable = Yes.
 These tests can be added to test suites and run from ALM Octane.

-ALM Octane continues to periodically check the repository and update its entities accordingly.
+ALM Octane continues to periodically check the repository and updates its entities as follows:

 If you add a new test in UFT or change an existing one, the changes are reflected in ALM Octane.